-To commemorate our 70th Anniversary, Jewish Child’s Day is looking to raise an incremental £70,000 to help two extra projects, one close to home here in the UK and one in Israel.
+To commemorate our 70th Anniversary in 2017, Jewish Child’s Day raised an incremental £70,000 to help two extra projects, one close to home here in the UK and one in Israel.

 Tsad Kadima (which means “a step forward” in Hebrew) was founded by professionals and Israeli parents of children with Cerebral Palsy in 1987.